ceramicnetwork/docs/docs/reference/http-api.md

     }
     ```

-### Confirm document in pinset
+### Confirm stream in pinset

-This method is used to check if a particular document is in the pinset.
+This method is used to check if a particular stream is in the pinset.

 === "Request"

     ```bash
-    GET /api/v0/pins/:docid
+    GET /api/v0/pins/:streamid
     ```

-    Here, `:docid` should be replaced by the string representation of the DocID of the document that is being requested.
+    Here, `:streamid` should be replaced by the string representation of the StreamID of the stream that is being requested.

 === "Response"

-    * `pinnedDocIds` - an array containing the specified DocID string if that document is pinned, or an empty array if that document is not pinned
+    * `pinnedStreamIds` - an array containing the specified StreamID string if that stream is pinned, or an empty array if that stream is not pinned

 #### Example

 === "Request"

     ```bash
     $ curl http://localhost:7007/api/v0/pins/k2t6wyfsu4pg2qvoorchoj23e8hf3eiis4w7bucllxkmlk91sjgluuag5syphl
     ```

 === "Response"

     ```bash
     {
-      "pinnedDocIds": ["k2t6wyfsu4pg2qvoorchoj23e8hf3eiis4w7bucllxkmlk91sjgluuag5syphl"]
+      "pinnedStreamIds": ["k2t6wyfsu4pg2qvoorchoj23e8hf3eiis4w7bucllxkmlk91sjgluuag5syphl"]
     }
     ```